Baplaa/ci-cd-projs/README.md

 ## Background

-The main branches of several CI/CD pipelines I created in the "Enterprise System Integration" ACIT 4850 course.
+Each directory represents the main branches of the CI/CD pipelines Alex and I created in the "Enterprise System Integration" ACIT 4850 course.
+The final pipeline featured in this collection—"Tristan CI Function"—is a solo-developed, supplementary pipeline for Music Museum.

 ## Infrastructure